loxilb-io/killercoda-examples/loxilb-onearml2/step2.md

 This command will configure LB policy with basic TCP LB rule.

-LoxiLB'S One-ARM mode is operationg as like following diagram:
+LoxiLB'S One-ARM mode is operating as like following diagram:

 ![configuration](./assets/configuration.png)

-configuration

 Check LoxiLB One-ARM mode configuration :
 ```